jbanson1/Study/AWS_Solutions_Architect/README.md

     - SSE-S3: S3 Manage Keys using 256 bit encryption

-    - SSE-KMS: AWS Key Management Service- managed keys
+    - SSE-KMS: AWS Key Management Service- managed keys Comes with a quota which currently cannot be edited.
+It includes all uploads and downloads.

     - SSE-C: Customer provided keys